byfebian/crawl4ai-proxy/README.md

-# crawl4ai OpenWebUI proxy
+# crawl4ai OpenWebUI proxy (compatible with latest Crawl4AI 0.8.x)
-This simple proxy server can be run in a docker container to let an [OpenWebUI](https://github.com/open-webui/open-webui) instance interact with a [crawl4ai](https://github.com/unclecode/crawl4ai) instance.
+This simple proxy server can be run in a docker container to let an [OpenWebUI](https://github.com/open-webui/open-webui) instance interact with a [crawl4ai](https://github.com/unclecode/crawl4ai) instance. (compatible with the latest Crawl4AI 0.8.x)
 This makes the OpenWebUI's web search feature a lot faster and way more usable without paying for an API service. 🎉

 ## Usage